-At the Bond Election, voters within the District authorized a total of \$50,585,000 in aggregate principal amount of new money unlimited tax bonds for water, wastewater and drainage facilities.
-Additionally, at the Bond Election, the voters within the District also approved the issuance of \$4,575,000 in aggregate principal amount of new money unlimited tax bonds for the acquisition and construction of parks and recreational facilities, and the issuance of \$75,000,000 unlimited tax refunding bonds.
-All unlimited tax refunding bonds authorized remain authorized but unissued.
-No park and recreation new money unlimited tax bonds have been issued to date.
-The Bonds constitute the third installment of unlimited tax bonds issued by the District.
-After the issuance of the Bonds, the District will have \$40,985,000 aggregate principal amount of remaining authorized but unissued unlimited tax new money bonds for water, wastewater and drainage facilities as authorized by the Bond Election.
+At the Bond Election, voters within the District authorized a total of \$50,585,000 in aggregate principal amount of new money unlimited tax bonds for water, wastewater, and drainage facilities.
+Additionally, at the Bond Election, the voters within the District also approved the issuance of \$4,575,000 in aggregate principal amount of new money unlimited tax bonds for the acquisition and construction of parks and recreational facilities, and the issuance of \$75,877,500 unlimited tax refunding bonds.
+No unlimited tax refunding bonds or park and recreation new money unlimited tax bonds have been issued to date.
+The Bonds constitute the sixth installment of new money unlimited tax bonds for water, wastewater, and drainage facilities issued by the District.
+After the issuance of the Bonds, the District will have \$31,085,000 aggregate principal amount of remaining authorized but unissued unlimited tax new money bonds for water, wastewater, and drainage facilities as authorized by the Bond Election.
 See "THE BONDS - Issuance of Additional Debt" regarding limitations to the amount of unlimited tax bonds issued by the District.